About this report

 91415: Investigate an aspect of astronomy

-To achieve the standard, students need to select and process a wide range of reliable information related to an astronomical event and the science which lies behind it.
-The astronomical event also needs to be explained, in detail, using up to date and relevant scientific understanding.
+To achieve the standard, students are required to select and process reliable information related to an astronomical aspect and explain the aspect.

 Assessor Support